Binary dynamics from Einstein-Maxwell theory at second post-Newtonian order using effective field theory: 2PN order

 \subsection{$G^2q^2$ order diagrams}

-The symmetry factors of diagrams 6(e), 6(h), 6(i), 6(j), 6(o), 6(p) are $1/2$, the one for diagram 6(l) is $1/4$, and the rest of the diagrams have symmetry factor 1.
-The diagrams 6(i), 6(j), 6(m), 6(n) are nested 2-loop type, 6(k), 6(l), 6(o) are factorizable 2-loop type and 6(p), 6(q) are irreducible 2-loop type.
+At the $\mathcal{O}(G^2q^2)$ order, there are 15 two-loop diagrams.
+The diagrams 6(c), 6(d), 6(g), 6(h), 6(n) and 6(o) are nested 2-loop types, while 6(e), 6(f), 6(i) and 6(m) are factorizable 2-loop types, and 6(j), 6(k) and 6(l) are irreducible 2-loop types.
+The symmetry factors of diagrams 6(a), 6(c), 6(d), 6(j), 6(n) and 6(o) are $1/2$, for diagrams 6(e) and 6(f) it is $1/4$, and the remaining diagrams have a symmetry factor of 1.
+The diagrams 6(a) and 6(b) contain one 3-point vertex and are solved using the 1-loop master integral (\ref{eq:1loop}).

-The diagrams 6(a) and 6(b) are easily computed using propagators and worldlines.
 The results are:

-The diagrams (c), (d), (e) and (f) have one 3-point vertex, which is solved using the 1-loop master integral (\ref{eq:1loop}) similarly to diagram 5(b).
-The results are:

-The diagrams (i), (j), (k) and (l) involve a single 4-point vertex.
-We show how to compute one of the diagrams, namely (g).
-The diagram is constructed in the usual manner, using Eq.~\eqref{emscalar}, Eq.~\eqref{gravitonscalarvertex} and Eq.~\eqref{4pointvertex}:
+The diagrams 6(c), 6(d), 6(e), and 6(f) involve a single 4-point vertex.
+We demonstrate the computation for diagram 6(c).
+Constructing the diagram as usual, using Eq.\eqref{emscalar}, Eq.\eqref{gravitonscalarvertex}, and Eq.~\eqref{4pointvertex}, perform the integration over $d^3x$ and time, we get: